 Employee Assistance Program

-The City provides a confidential Employee Assistance Program (EAP), through the Association of Washington Cities Benefit Trust, to all its regular employees.
+The City provides a confidential Employee Assistance Program (EAP), through the Association of Washington Cities Benefit Trust & through Cheryl Cohen & Associates, to all its regular employees.
 This confidential service (even the City does not receive the names of those employees utilizing the program) is available to regular employees and their dependents for help with personal, family or job-related problems.
 Initial consultation (up to three visits) is available without cost to the employee.
-Counseling or treatment costs following initial counseling is the responsibility of the employee, but may be covered by health benefits.
+Counseling or treatment costs following initial counseling is the responsibility of the employee, but may be covered by health insurance benefits.